-So what’s the link with workplace design?
+So what’s the link with office design?

-As you’ve probably picked up, as humans we need to be moving around more and that’s just one point where workplace design becomes even more important.
+As you’ve probably picked up, as humans we need to be moving around more and that’s just one point where office design becomes even more important.
 On average, we spend 54% of our waking hours at the office and probably most of it sitting down.
 Big corporations are now having their offices designed with amenities placed purposely a good distance away from working areas and attractive central atriums and stairways; taking the stairs instead of the lift will raise your heartrate a few times a day which is great for your general health.
 This not only encourages movement but creates opportunities for impromptu cross-departmental meetings that can prove to be very creative.
 To quote Steve Jobs, “Ideas don't happen in the boardroom, they happen in corridors”.
 In Google’s offices, people are forced to walk through fairly narrow entrances to force interaction that maybe wouldn’t happen otherwise.

 Many buildings are now built with the ‘Active Design’ approach which creates spaces where people have to move around.
 Studies have shown that incorporating natural light, fresh air and biophilia (green plants etc.) into workplace have a notable impact on productivity.
 Sit-stand, height adjustable workstations are now being utilised to give workers the ability to work at a standing height if they wish, breaking long periods of sitting.
 Collaborative working areas and technology mean that workers can work productively away from their desks and generally give everybody more flexibility and agility.